w5xd/NyeVikingPowerMonitor/README.md

 from my wire tool, that one strand of that thin string laid down across the entire row of 10 pins from pins 1 through 10 of the LED driver baked just fine. </p>
 <p>
 The SMD ICs put up with some abuse from my mistakes.
-I had placed the 6 pin battery to 5V step up IC rotated 180 degrees from its proper position.
+I had placed the 6 pin 5V step-up IC rotated 180 degrees from its proper position.
 When the board wouldn't do battery power and I diagnosed my error, I was able to use a hot air SMD tool to remove it, rotate it, and I put the